-Australian and New Zealand food laws require food for sale to comply with relevant requirements in the Code.
-The requirements relevant to this application are summarised below.
+Australian and New Zealand food laws require that food for sale must comply with the Code.
+The requirements in the Code relevant to this application are summarised below.

-1.3.1 Permitted use
+1.3.1 Permitted use.

 Enzymes used to process and manufacture food are considered processing aids.
 Although they may be present in the final food, they no longer provide a technological purpose.